Foundation Degree in Children, Young People & their Services (CHYPS) (Full Time)

 The Foundation Degree in Children, Young People and their Services offers an exciting pathway for developing a career with children and young people, including primary teaching and social work.
 The programme focuses on working with children from 0-18 years, in both education and social care settings.
 The programme was designed in response to changes in government policy which implied an integrated approach to delivering services to children and young people.
 It is awarded by the University of Central Lancashire, UCLan.

-The full-time route takes two years to complete, studying 6 modules during each year and involves attending lectures over one full day at Kendal College main site on Milnthorpe Road, Kendal, and two days per week in a relevant setting.
+The full-time route takes two years to complete, studying 6 modules during each year and involves attending lectures over one full day and two days per week in a relevant setting.
+The course is based at the Main Site on Milnthorpe Road, Kendal, and will start in September 2017.

 The UK Quality Code for Higher Education: